tofa

 Notes

-• Skips entries whose id is already in the vault — re-importing the same file is safe.
+• Skips entries that already exist in the vault (matched on name + secret).
+Re-importing the same file is safe and reports the skip count.

 • The source file is plain text — delete it after import (shred -u on Linux, rm -P on macOS).